 You will need:

 Follow the instructions here for setting up a connected app.
-When configuring your connected app, be sure to use the URL
+Make sure that you also select the 'Access and manage your data (api)' OAuth scope since we will be querying user data from the org.
+When configuring your connected app, use the URL

 https://<yourherokuapp>.herokuapp.com/server_callback for the call back.

-There are also three critical additional customizations you need to make:
+There are also four critical additional customizations you need to make:

 CustomerIdon the Contact).
 Your profile will need read for all of these.